 - Iced shot glasses (wet the glasses and pop them in the freezer for half an hour before serving)

 Simply scoop the seeds from a pomegranate and pop them into your shot glass.
 Top the glass up with chilled gin.
-Be sure to crunch the pomegranate seeds before swallowing to get a burst of fruit flavor in your mouth.
+Be sure to crunch the pomegranate seeds before swallowing to get a burst of fruit flavour in your mouth.
 A perfect end to a Christmas meal!

 This recipe makes 4 Margaritas.